-- Complete and sign the account application; - To open an account, write a check payable to: "Rareview Funds" - Send your account application and check to one of the addresses listed below; - For subsequent investments, detach the stub that is attached to the account statement you will receive after each transaction and mail it with a check made payable to the Fund in the envelope provided with your statement or to one of the addresses noted below.
+- Complete and sign the account application; - To open an account, write a check payable to: "Rareview Funds"

+- Send your account application and check to one of the addresses listed below; - For subsequent investments, detach the Invest by Mail form from the confirmation statement you will receive after each transaction and mail it with a check made payable to the Fund in the envelope provided with your statement or to one of the addresses noted below.
 Write your account number on the check.
-If you do not have the stub from your account statement, include your name, address and account number on a separate piece of paper.
+If you do not have the Invest by Mail form from your confirmation statement, include the Fund name, your name, address and account number on a separate piece of paper.